awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-export-endpoints.md

    Copy the Amazon Resource Name \(ARN\) of the policy \(`arn:aws:iam::123456789012:policy/s3ExportPolicy` in the preceding example\)\.
 In the next section, you must supply this ARN when you create the role\.
 **Note**
-If you see a message stating that your account isn't authorized to perform the `CreatePolicy` operation, then you need to attach a policy to your user account that lets you create new IAM policies and roles\.
+If you see a message stating that your account isn't authorized to perform the `CreatePolicy` operation, then you need to attach a policy to your user  that lets you create new IAM policies and roles\.
 For more information, see [Adding and removing IAM identity permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#attach-managed-policy-console) in the *IAM User Guide*\.

 ## Step 2: Create the IAM role<a name="permissions-export-endpoints-create-role"></a>